Welcome to the Monaco-Ireland Arts Society website. Our aim

 - and more recently, Seamus Heaney

-Our next show will be on Friday, 24 March 2017 and will consist of two plays by Brian Friel, who died in October, last year:
+Our last show was on 24 March 2017 and consisted of two plays by Brian Friel, who died in October, 2016:

 - An adaptation of Faith Healer, and

 - The Bear, an adaptation of Chekov's play, published under the title Three Plays After.

 Our last event was The Abbey Theatre, W B Yeats and Lady Gregory, a commemoration of the Centenary of the 1916 Easter Rising and held on Friday, 18 March, 2016, with a repeat performance on Saturday, 26 March at Salle Saint Exupéry, Menton at the request of the British Association of Menton.

 Our 20th Anniversary Celebration was held on Friday, 14 March 2014.
 Click here for details of our programme.